What is human subjects research?

 - Data through intervention or interaction with the individual, or

 (Definitions provided by the Office of Human Research Protections: 45 CFR 46.102)

 Is special training required to do human subjects research?

 Yes.
 Federal regulations stipulate that researchers working with human participants must complete specialized training.
-There is a link to the CITI training course for human subjects research on the Training section of the IRB website.
+Brockport requires the CITI training course for human subjects research.
 CITI certification is valid for three years from date of completion.

 What is the submission process?

 The proposal and all attachments are submitted electronically.
 The proposal receives an initial review by the IRB office, who provides feedback directly to the Primary Investigator (PI).
 If necessary, the revised proposal is then forwarded to one or more reviewers on the Institutional Review Board.

 Depending upon the level of your review category and the time of the year, proposals are generally approved within two to four weeks after a complete application is submitted.
 Timing is dependent upon the proposal and the speed with any revisions are made and submitted to the IRB.
 Following the required guidelines will expedite the process.
 Please check your proposal carefully prior to submission.

 Proposals may be submitted at any time during the academic year.
 Proposals that require full board review must be submitted a week in advance of the meeting where it will be discussed.
 Meetings occur twice a month as needed.
 You can view the schedule here.

 If you are submitting a grant proposal to an external funding source that involves human participant research, please contact the Grants Development Director at (585) 395-5118.